RaidAndFade/javadoc-json-doclet/README.md

 # Something wrong?
 Need extra information from the javadoc?
 You can either make an issue or a pull request and I'll get to it eventually.

+# Why'd I do this?
+Well you see, i have this wonderful API Endpoint at [My Public Api](https://dash.api.gocode.it/javadoc/).
+And I get my docs for all of Java's stdlib from there.
+You can do the same by following the instructions in STDDocs.md